Your COVID-19 vaccine questions answered

 The name coronavirus comes from the Latin word corona, meaning crown.
-This is due to the virus appearing similar to the shape of a crown, as it's round and ringed with spikes when viewed under a microscope.
+This is due to the virus being round and ringed with spikes when viewed under a microscope, appearing similar to the shape of a crown.

-According to the Centre for Disease Control, the novel coronavirus is a ‘betacoronavirus’ which originates in bats and can be passed on to other animals.
-Although coronaviruses circulate more commonly between animals, they can occasionally cross over to humans through mutations of the virus.
+According to the Centre for Disease Control, the latest coronavirus originates in bats and can be passed on to other animals.
+Although this disease circulates more commonly between animals, it can occasionally cross over to humans through mutations of the virus.

 Although no one knows exactly where the virus originated, according to Columbia University epidemiologist Ian Lipkin, “there is no question that this virus moved into humans from an animal source.”

-Researchers believe the coronavirus is most likely spread from person to person through:
+Researchers believe this disease is most likely spread from person to person through:

-The World Health Organization estimates those infected will transmit the virus to between 1.4 and 2.5 other people, whereas SARS had a transmission rate of 3.
+The World Health Organization estimates those infected will transmit the virus to between two and 2.5 other people.

 Symptoms arise within two to 14 days of exposure to the virus and can include:

-“Those people most at risk of becoming infected are those in contact with someone with the virus or someone who has travelled to areas with high infection rates such as the Hubei province,” says Hamish.
+“Those people most at risk of becoming infected are those in contact with someone with the virus or someone who has travelled to areas with high infection rates,” says Hamish.

 If you are diagnosed, “treatment is supportive and also about minimising the spread,” says Hamish.
-“You will likely be confined to your house for 14 days, and your close contacts will be tested for the virus.”
+“You will likely be confined to your house for 14 days, and your close contacts will be tested for the virus if they develop symptoms.”

 If you’re concerned about symptoms, call the Healthdirect hotline, which is open 24 hours a day, to speak to a registered nurse: 1800 022 222